sam-ayo/ecommerceAPI/README.md

 # ecommerceAPI (in progress...)

-An Ecommerce API writing with nodejs express using mongodb for persistance
+An Ecommerce API written with nodejs express using mongodb for persistance